-Except for special early activities of some graduate and professional programs and the School of Medicine, the academic calendar will be:
+Except for special early activities of some graduate and professional programs, the School of Continuing Studies, Georgetown Qatar, and the School of Medicine, the academic calendar will be:

-Other pertinent information about the calendar for Fall semester can be found at https://registrar.georgetown.edu/academic-calendar/.
+Other pertinent information about the calendar for Spring semester can be found on the Registrar’s website.

-Students will have until the last study day to choose the grading method, as opposed to the last day of class, as in the Spring 2020 semester.
+Students will have until the last study day to choose the grading method, as opposed to the last day of class, as in the Spring and Fall 2020 semesters.
 Similarly, students will have until the last study day to withdraw from a course.
-Modular courses within the term will have the withdrawal deadline of the last day of class for that module.
+Modular courses within the term will have the grading option and withdrawal deadlines of the last day of class for that module.